 Quiz: If you choose "Quiz," all players must guess whether your new structure follows the rule or not.
-Everyone picks up their answering tokens and will choose one to reveal.
-Conceal your answer in your fist, hiding your other token from everyone's view.
-Hold your fist out over the playing field, and wait for everyone else to do the same.
+Each player picks up their answering tokens and palms in one fist, with their answer on the side that will be revealed with they open their fist back up.
+Hold that fist out over the playing field, and wait for everyone else to do the same.
 When everyone is ready, all will reveal their guesses.
 The Moderator will mark the structure with the correct answer, then they will award a guessing token to each player who answered the Quiz correctly.